resthub/resthub-spring-stack/src/documentation/testing.rst

 **DBUnit flat XML file**

 DBUnit has its own XML dataSet file format.
-You can find more information about this format here: http://dbunit.sourceforge.net/apidocs/org/dbunit/dataset/xml/FlatXmlDataSet.html
+You can find more information about this format in `DBUnit documentation <http://dbunit.sourceforge.net/apidocs/org/dbunit/dataset/xml/FlatXmlDataSet.html>`_.

-You can declare an XML dataSet using plain Spring bean declaration :
+You can declare an XML dataSet using a plain Spring bean declaration :

 .. code-block:: xml